uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 Identify the dependent variable(s), the independent variable(s), and the number of groups in a between-subjects design.

-> 2 dependent variables: the fraction reporting seeing the widget and fraction who get comprehension question right (4 points: 2 points each)
+> There are 2 dependent variables: the fraction reporting seeing the widget and the fraction who gets the comprehension question right (4 points: 2 points each).

-> (b) the independent variable is design used, or treatment group, (3 points)
+> The only independent variable is the design used, or equivalently the assigned treatment group (3 points).
+This variable can take six different values: one for each variation of the notification widget, plus the unmodified widget.
+Although you may exclude it, it's better if you don't.

-> (c) 6 groups: 5 treatments + 1 control  (4 points for 6, 2 points if missing the control)
+> There are 6 groups: 5 treatments plus a control  (4 points for 5 groups, plus 1 bonus point if the control is mentioned).

 >> In the first grading pass, only about half of students got credit for identifying dependent variables and fewer for independent.
 We'd thought these terms were defined well enough in the materials and online.

->> To take off points for not having the control, we hsould have asked about "which work, and which work best".
-We should allow 5 or 6 for treatment groups, possibly with a bonus 1-2 points for those who brought up a control group.
+>>
+>> A few students mentioned as groups a variation of: those who didn't see the widget, those who saw and didn't understand the widget, and those who saw and understood the widget.
+This is just an enumeration of the possible results for each subject, and it is plain wrong.
+Please notice also that it doesn't make sense that someone doesn't see the widget but understands it.

+>> Although having 5 treatment groups works, it's better to have an additional control group.
+For example, if you did a regression analysis, you may pick any of the 5 groups as a baseline; then you would be comparing all other groups against this arbitrarily picked baseline.
+Instead, if you had a control group, you would be using this as a baseline (which is more appropriate).
+We assigned 4 points for mentioning 5 groups, plus 1 bonus point for correctly identifying an additional control group.

 -----------------------------